ryanvmai/ServerME/README.md

 # Philosophy

+## Server ME

 Server ME is an open-source JavaScript library built for beginners by beginners.
 It is targeted towards JavaScript developers who have little to no experience in back-end coding.
 As you use Server ME and learn more about back-end development, we encourage you to contribute to this library to make it better for other beginners learning JavaScript.

+## Inclusivity

+As an open-source library, Server ME strives to be inclusive.
+Thus, Server ME has abandoned all controversial and offensive norms in the Computer Science community.
+For example, rather than refering to our primary branch as "master," Server ME refers to our primary branch as "main."
+Rather than using terms such as "blacklist" or "whitelist," Server ME uses "allowlist" or "denylist."
+We hope you will join us in creating inclusive communities within Computer Science.
+Please feel free to submit a pull request if any code or text in this library seems offensive or non-inclusive.

 # License